 As previously described (Wang et al., 2018), bioinformatics applications (or apps) are integrated into SciApps as modular components that can be chained with other apps into an automated workflow.
-Individual apps are built with Singularity images (Kurtzer et al., 2017) from across different cloud resources.
+Individual apps are built with Singularity images (Kurtzer et al., 2017) from BioConda recipes (Grüning et al., 2018) or directly from Dockerfiles to ensure reproducibility across different cloud resources.
 To support the analysis of MaizeCODE data, over 20 software tools are integrated.
-Figure 3 shows two publicly accessible workflows for differential expression analysis and cytosine methylation analysis, building on the popular STAR (Dobin et al., 2013)/RSEM (Li and Dewey, 2011)/StringTie (Pertea et al., 2015)/ Ballgown(Frazee et al., the
+Figure 3 shows two publicly accessible workflows for differential expression analysis and cytosine methylation analysis, building on the popular STAR (Dobin et al., 2013)/RSEM (Li and Dewey, 2011)/StringTie (Pertea et al., 2015)/Ballgown (Frazee et al., 2015) and Bismark (Krueger and Andrews, 2011) pipelines, respectively.
+These workflows can be constructed either with the SciApps GUI or through the API.
+The user can retrieve the inputs, metadata, results, and provenance of the software used in the analysis with a unique workflow ID.
+The interactive graph, along with the platform guide10, helps users to understand how multiple apps are used together to analyze a specific assay.
+For MaizeCODE data, the graph is also helpful for visually inspecting the input-output relationship.
+Additionally, the user can check the input data (through the input file node) and relaunch each individual step of the analysis, or even the entire analysis, via the web interface or API.